jcdesousa/mws-restaurant/README.md

 ```

 ### Server
+To compress and serve static content.
+Make sure you run stage-2 project on port `1337`
 ```
 $ npm run server
 ```

-With your server running, visit the site: [localhost:8000](http://localhost:8000/) to access the app.
+With your server running, visit the site: [localhost:4000](http://localhost:4000/) to access the app.

 <a name="contributors"></a>
 Contributors